 When you analyze your company it’s easy to look at everything in its current state.

 What’s our biggest problem today?
 What’s our best asset today?
-That perspective is only useful if you don’t plan on being there tomorrow.
-It’s not about where you are, it’s where you’re headed, and how fast you’re getting there.
+That perspective is not so useful, however, when planning for where you want to be tomorrow.
+It’s not about where you are, it’s about where you’re headed, and how fast you’re getting there.

-But think of it this way, which deserves more attention: a big wound that’s healing, or a tiny tumour that’s growing?
+But think of it this way: which deserves more attention, a big wound that’s healing, or a tiny tumor that’s growing?
 It’s not about where it is, it’s about where it’s going.

 Obviously your customers only experience your product in its current state, which is why replies like “it’s coming” or “it’ll be fixed soon” frustrate them.
 Their problems exist today.
 But the state of the product today isn’t the only thing you should concern yourself with.

-For example, if you found out you had 80 customer facing issues today, you might be alarmed.
-But if I told you, you had 160 a month ago, you’d probably be optimistic.
-If I told you, there were only 10 a month ago, you’d realise you had a serious problem.
+For example, if you found out you had 80 customers facing issues today, you might be alarmed.
+But if I told you there were 160 a month ago, you’d probably be optimistic.
+However, If I told you there were only 10 a month ago, you’d realise you had a serious problem.
 The trajectory of your product quality matters way more than where it is today.
 Is it getting better or worse?
 How fast?

 What’s your trajectory?